 TEST 2: Verifying The 12 Volt Start Signal

-What you'll do in this test section is check that the 'S' terminal wire is delivering an activation signal when your helper turns the key to crank the engine.
+You'll confirm the presence of the activation signal when your helper turns the ignition key to crank and start the engine.

-Raise and place the front vehicle on jack stands (if it isn't already).
+Raise and place the front of the vehicle on jack stands (if it isn't already).

 You can also Ground it on the engine, if you can find a clean, unpainted and rust-free spot of metal.